 Rail passes are usually a great value in Germany, often saving money while allowing you to hop trains at your convenience.
-The single-country German Rail Pass, for example, gives you four days of transport anywhere in the country for about the cost of a Munich–Frankfurt round-trip ticket.
-Two people traveling together each save 25 percent with a Twin discount.
-While it's possible to swing some point-to-point ticket discounts in Germany, a rail pass still makes sense for most visitors traveling by train in Germany.
+While it's possible to swing many point-to-point ticket discounts in Germany, a rail pass still makes sense for most visitors traveling by train in Germany.

 How do I see whether a rail pass makes sense for my trip in particular?